Democrats point fingers while Biden credits Trump for party’s election setbacks

 “Youngkin’s success reveals that Republicans can and must become the party of parents,” Mr. Banks wrote.
 “There is real energy from parents that we need to understand.”

-He released a list of planned actions including rescinding Mr. Biden’s “harmful Title IX guidance that hurts girls dreams to achieve excellence in sports.”
+He released a list of planned actions including rescinding Mr. Biden’s “harmful Title IX guidance that hurts girls’ dreams to achieve excellence in sports.”
 The administration last summer expanded its interpretation of federal sex protections to include transgender and gay students, reversing a Trump-era policy to bar transgender girls from school sports.

 The list also includes passing measures to promote “a fair and accurate historical curriculum based on the success and faults of our country’s founding,” and to ensure that military schools are not teaching critical race theory.

-“Glenn Youngkin is the first candidate’s campaign against critical race theory in America, and he won… in a blue state and a place where Joe Biden won by 10%,” Mr. Banks said in an interview.
+“Glenn Youngkin is the first candidate’s campaign against critical race theory in America, and he won … in a blue state and a place where Joe Biden won by 10%,” Mr. Banks said in an interview.

 National Education Association President Becky Pringle said local elections nationwide on Tuesday largely turned away efforts to recall school board members.

-“While much of the attention has focused on Glenn Youngkin’s efforts to stop students from learning the truth in school or his support for banning authors such as Toni Morrison from the classroom, Youngkin’s campaign blanketed the Commonwealth with TV ads talking about how he will ‘increase teacher pay’ and ‘pass the largest education budget in history,’” she said.
+“While much of the attention has focused on Glenn Youngkin’s efforts to stop students from learning the truth in school or his support for banning authors such as Toni Morrison from the classroom, Youngkin’s campaign blanketed the commonwealth with TV ads talking about how he will ‘increase teacher pay’ and ‘pass the largest education budget in history,’” she said.
 “Educators and parents will be watching, continuing our advocacy, and holding him accountable for his promises.”

-Heading into the 2022 elections, she said, candidates “must stand with parents and educators in supporting student success in our public schools and oppose those who want to ban books or remove information about Martin Luther King, Jr. or Ruby Bridges from our school,” she said.
+Heading into the 2022 elections, she said, candidates “must stand with parents and educators in supporting student success in our public schools and oppose those who want to ban books or remove information about Martin Luther King Jr. or Ruby Bridges from our schools,” she said.
 In 1960 at age 6, Ms. Bridges was the first Black student to attend an all-white school in New Orleans.

 In Southlake, Texas, on Tuesday, conservative Andrew Yeager won a special election for a school board seat in a race that received national attention over its focus on race and diversity.
 The district has been the center of a furor over critical race theory, and the special election put conservatives in control of the board.